 Gaming for kids just got a whole lot safer.
 The Australian government’s Office of the eSafety Commissioner, in collaboration with The Project Factory (the digital development arm of global communications company Way To Blue), has released The Lost Summer, a really fun and relevant game for 11-14-year-olds designed to help young Australians maneuver the digital world, and develop skills that encourage online safety.

 The 2.5D game officially launched to the public last week in Sydney.
 The team at The Project Factory spent the last 10 months designing, developing and bringing the game to life, for young students to be able to play it on iOS, Android, Mac and PC.

-Players progress through five chapters, each focusing on a key area of digital intelligence, including respect and empathy to others and their culture, embracing diversity and freedom of speech, and critically thinking about what they see online.
-All of these are especially important in countering the pervasive current culture of cyber bullying and misinformation.
+Players progress through five chapters, each focusing on a key area of digital intelligence, including respect and empathy for others and their culture, embracing diversity and freedom of speech, and critically thinking about what they see online.
+All of these are especially important in countering the pervasive current culture of cyberbullying and misinformation.

 The Lost Summer is now available on Apple, Google Play and as a desktop download.